mohamadi7613/mycheat/py/django.md

 + Built-in apps (admin, auth, sessions)
 + Creating multiple apps within a single project promotes modularity, scalability, maintainability and  better Team Collaboration
 + it avoids monolithic code, making debugging and testing easier.
-+ Each app handles a `specific functionality` which is reusable and independent (e.g., users, blog, payments).
++ Each app handles a `specific functionality` which is reusable and independent (e.g., users, blog, news, payments, analytics, chat, store).
++ A project can have many apps, and apps can be reused in other projects.
+(Don’t make one app for every model.)
 + `Reusibility`: A well-designed users app can be reused across multiple projects.
++ E-commerce Website:
+    1. accounts → login, signup, profiles
+    2. products → product catalog, categories
+    3. cart → shopping cart
+    4. orders → checkout, invoices
+    5. payments → integration with PayPal/Stripe
+    6. reviews → product reviews

 ### User admin page
-1. active: when we add a new user inside admin panel just this field is checked
-2. staff status: you can see admin panel   ===> staff member
-3. superuser status: you can edit the admin panel

 ## Flow of Djnago